-- International students, students with a disability, and students who are receiving financial aid, veteran's and/or other benefits and who are considering withdrawing from the university must meet with the appropriate official (e.g., international student advisor, staff from Disability Services, financial aid counselor, or veteran's services) before withdrawing since there may be legal, certification, and/or repayment penalties associated with doing so. - Medical withdrawal typically results in withdrawal from all classes.
+- International students, students with a disability, and students who are receiving financial aid, veteran's and/or other benefits and who are considering withdrawing from the university must meet with the appropriate official (e.g., international student adviser, staff from Disability Services, financial aid counselor, or veteran's services) before withdrawing since there may be legal, certification, and/or repayment penalties associated with doing so. - Medical withdrawal typically results in withdrawal from all classes.
 Students who are considering the medical withdrawal process and wish to drop some, but not all, of their classes for a term should instead contact the their academic associate dean's office for information about administrative drops. - Student Loans: Students who have borrowed from the Perkins or Direct Loan programs are federally required to schedule an Exit Counseling session.
-Contact the financial aid office for additional information. - All outstanding bills and university obligations must be paid/fulfilled.
+Contact the Office of Financial Aid for additional information. - All outstanding bills and university obligations must be paid/fulfilled.
 This includes any payment plans or loan agreements issued by Student Business Services.
-Contact Student Business Services for additional information.
+Contact Student Business Services for additional information. - Medical withdrawals do not provide for a refund of tuition and fees.